 One of the key observations from Steve Phinney’s well formulated ketogenic diet (WKFD) chart is that we need to strike a balance between carbohydrates and protein in order to maximise the ketogenic potential of our diet.

-According to Nuttall and Gannon the body requires between 32g and 46g of high quality dietary protein to maintain protein balance.
-This equates to around 6 to 7% of calories in a 2000 to 2500 calorie diet being taken ‘off the top’ for growth and maintenance, with everything else potentially available as ‘excess’ protein for gluconeogenesis. [note: This should not be considered optimal, but simply as a minimum reference point for the absolute minimum amount of protein.]
+According to Nuttall and Gannon the body requires between 32 and 46g per day of high quality dietary protein to maintain protein balance.
+This equates to around 6 to 7% of calories in a 2000 to 2500 calorie diet being taken ‘off the top’ for growth and maintenance, with everything else potentially available as ‘excess’ protein for gluconeogenesis.
+This should not be considered optimal, but simply a minimum reference point for the absolute minimum amount of protein.

 amino acid potential